Work

 Each of the CD-ROMs contained the whole text of the book with all of the images, as well as further original writing about aspects of the material with many further illustrations, audio, music and interviews.
 The first two CD-ROMs covering the modern period also included comprehensive artist biographies, with information about artists that was unique to the publications.
 The books and CD-ROMs were both published in Welsh and English editions.

 The ‘Imaging the Bible in Wales’ project brought together work on the ‘Visual Culture of Wales’ with Biblical Studies, examining ways in which Biblical themes, subjects and characters have been expressed by visual artists in a variety of media.
-Funded by the Arts and Humanities Research Council, the project was based at the University of Wales, Lampeter, from 2005–8.
+Funded by the Arts and Humanities Research Council (AHRC), the project was based at the University of Wales, Lampeter, from 2005–8.

 Experience of working on the Visual Culture of Wales series proved that there was still much more work to be done and discoveries to be made in the field.
 Concentrating on just one theme and within a certain timespan – biblical images during the nineteenth and twentieth centuries – produced a wealth of new and varied material, some of it of great quality and imagination.